brophdawg11/jquery.ajax.lscache/README.md

 #### Dependencies

  * [jQuery](http://www.jquery.com) - Tested in v2.1, but in theory should work with anything back to v1.6, as it simply needs Deferred, .promise(), $.ajax, and $.ajaxPrefilter.
  * [lscache](https://github.com/brophdawg11/lscache) - Right now this points to a forked version in which some functionality was added to the library.
 If a pull request is eventually created/accepted, it can rely on the main library, which is located [here](https://github.com/pamelafox/lscache).
-This lionbrary is awesome.
+This library is awesome.
 If you're not already using it, you should be.

 At some point, I may consider merging this approach with [Paul Irish's plugin](https://github.com/paulirish/jquery-ajax-localstorage-cache) to remove the lscache dependency, while maintaining the additional functionality of this plugin.